RubenQCs/Data-Science/Car-Detection-Track/README.md

  **Tracking each vehicle** as it moves through the scene.
  **Counting detected vehicles**.

-This system can be applied in various scenarios, such as **traffic monitoring, toll management, vehicle flow analysis, and smart cities**.

 ## Technologies Used
 - **YOLOv8** for real-time detection.
 - **DeepSORT** for vehicle tracking.